 Cuisinart ICE-30 Ice Cream Maker – Review

-2 litre removable bowl
+The all impressive 2 litre bowl

-It is also very important to get your freezer as cold as it will possibly go when freezing your bowl.
+It is also very important to get your freezer as cold as it will possibly go when freezing the bowl.
 This is because the colder you can get the bowl, the faster it will freeze your ice cream mix.
 The faster you freeze your mix, the smaller the ice crystals are likely to be and the creamier the texture.

 The ice cream dasher

 Although incorporating a lot of air into a mix does limit the size of ice crystals, thereby improving texture, it can also have a negative impact on ice cream quality: too much air will dissipate flavour and produce ice cream that is fluffy in texture and light in weight.
-The dasher on the Andrew James Ice Cream Maker rotates at a faster speed than the bowl on the Cusinart and incorporates a lot of air.
-I found the ice cream made in the Andrew James machine too fluffy and light: the texture wasn’t as dense and creamy as that produced using the Cusinart and tasted a bit cheap.

 The Cuisinart also comes with a large opening in the lid, which allows you to easily pour in your mix and add any mix-ins during the churning process.